 The TOEFL – or Test Of English as a Foreign Language – offers an internet-based test (iBT).
 The final, overall iBT score ranges between 0 and 120, and includes a scaled average from the four components (reading, listening, speaking, and writing).
 Read more about TOEFL (iBT).

-A UK 2:1 degree, or its international equivalent, in any subject.
-Professional experience will also be taken into account.
+A UK 2:1 honours degree, or its international equivalent, in any subject.
+We will also take any professional experience into account.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.